Jindouz/project_CityLibrary/README.md

 - **Upload Image: /upload_image** (POST)

 ## File Uploads {#file-uploads}
-- Upload book images when adding books. (saved to the backend, deleted when deleting associated book)
+- Upload book images (10MB max, restricted to JPG and PNG file types) when adding books. (saved to the backend, deleted when deleting associated book)

 ## Icecream Logger {#icecream-logger}
 - ICECREAM is used for logging.
 Logs are written to the logger.txt file.